metinxsezdin/Streamarr/docs/manager_plan.md

 - Navigation: `expo-router` or `react-navigation` with tab navigation (Dashboard, Library, Jobs, Settings, Logs).
 - State/data: React Query + Zustand (or Recoil) for API queries and local store.
 - UI components: Expo Router screens with styling (Tailwind + `nativewind`, or Chakra UI for RN).
+- Media playback: `expo-av` for video streaming with full-screen controls and quality selection.
 - Build: EAS build for mobile, `expo export --platform web` for web dashboard.

 ### Backend